umbralcalc/umbralcalc.github.io/_posts/programmatic_gaming_with_dexetera.md

 These system diagrams track progress on the [dexetera project](https://github.com/umbralcalc/dexetera).

+Dexetera powers decision-making games for the Python programmer built using the [stochadex](https://umbralcalc.github.io/stochadex) simulation framework.
+These games are Go simulations compiled to WebAssembly and run in the browser with real-time visualizations.

-Those interested in playing the games should take a look at [dextera](https://umbralcalc.github.io/dexetera/).
+Those interested in playing the games should take a look at [dexetera](https://umbralcalc.github.io/dexetera/).

-## Controlling a game with computer code
+Programmatic gaming means that the user controls their actions in the game indirectly with computer code that they write.

 <center><img src="../assets/programmatic_gaming_with_dexetera/programmatic-gaming.svg" width="400"/></center>

-## A user server-web simulation client architecture
+We can expose a way for user-written code to run as the controller of actions taken in the game with a user server-web simulation client architecture.

 <center><img src="../assets/programmatic_gaming_with_dexetera/dexetera-main-loop.svg" width="500"/></center>